The Bankrate promise

 - Who this is best for: If you prefer to receive your counseling over the phone or via video conference.

 GreenPath Financial Wellness

 Members typically repay their unsecured debts within three to five years.
-The one-time startup fee ranges from $0 to $50, while the monthly fee ranges from $0 to $75, depending on your state and your debt.
+The average enrollment and monthly fees are $35 and $28, respectively, depending on your state and your debt.

 InCharge Debt Solutions

 This company says the average person completes a DMP within three to five years and pays an interest rate of around 8 percent.
-The setup fee ranges from $0 and $50, and you can expect to pay a monthly fee for the same amount.
+The setup fee is $75, and the average monthly fee is $33, depending on your outstanding balance and state or residence.